AV-98-Ingram/LeetCodeSolutions/Feb/Readme.md

               letter.
 In such case, we can only place one letter for the current letter of max apperance.

+**1463-Cherry_pick_II**
+- obvious DP but be careful with all kinds of constraints:
+    - left and right bots have no need to make their paths cross
+    - at each row i, the max column the left bot can reach is (0 + i).
+Vice versa for the right bot.

 **1578-Minimum_time_to_make_rope_colorful**
 - window sliding and greedy:
     - sliding the window and maintaining the invariant that the window